-Coherent spin shuttling has been realized over effective several-micrometer distances in a GaAs quantum dot circuit \cite{flentjeCoherentLongdistanceDisplacement2017}.
-Reliable charge shuttling has also been shown in multi-dot Si/SiGe arrays \cite{millsShuttlingSingleCharge2019,seidlerConveyormodeSingleelectronShuttling2021}, while repeated coherent spin tunneling between two Si-MOS dots has also been demonstrated \cite{yonedaCoherentSpinQubit2021}.
+Coherent spin shuttling has been realised over effective several-micrometer distances in a GaAs quantum dot circuit \cite{flentjeCoherentLongdistanceDisplacement2017}.
+Reliable charge shuttling has also been shown in multi-dot Si/SiGe arrays \cite{millsShuttlingSingleCharge2019,seidlerConveyormodeSingleelectronShuttling2022}, while repeated coherent spin tunnelling between two Si-MOS dots has also been demonstrated \cite{yonedaCoherentSpinQubit2021}.
 This places shuttling as a top candidate for micron-scale on-chip quantum information transport in near-term devices.

 Previous theoretical treatments have given substantial attention to the ability of a single shuttling event to preserve an arbitrary input state's fidelity \cite{huangSpinQubitRelaxation2013, liIntrinsicErrorsTransporting2017,zhaoCoherentElectronTransport2019,buonacorsiSimulatedCoherentElectron2020,ginzelSpinShuttlingSilicon2020}.
 However, a shuttling channel does not need to be able to shuttle arbitrary states to constitute a useful resource.
 In accord with the theme of the present paper, shuttling along arrays of quantum dots can provide a means of on-chip entanglement distribution and may be a component of gate teleportation or error correction schemes between many computational cores.
 In many ways, this is a less demanding task, as unitary transformations induced by the shuttling channel can be mitigated through calibration or distillation protocols.
 Rather than risk losing information in a shuttled data qubit, entanglement may be continuously generated on a timescale similar to native physical gates and then be used by spin registers separated by micron-scale distances on-demand.